ibmresilient/resilient-community-apps/rc-cts-abuseipdb/README.md

 AbuseIPDB Threat Service
 =============

-This CTS pulls data from AbuseIPDB(www.abuseipdb.com) and check if an IP artifact is blacklisted.
+This CTS pulls data from AbuseIPDB (www.abuseipdb.com) and checks if an IP artifact is blacklisted.
-This CTS needs an account and an api key from AbuseIPDB to work.
+This CTS needs an AbuseIPDB account and an api key to work.

 ## Environment